Brown Lip Contour 101: Your Step-by-Step Guide

 Finding the right shade of brown lip liner is the secret to a flawless contour.
 The goal is to choose a color that’s just a few shades deeper than your natural lip color to create believable definition.
 It might sound a little intimidating, but it’s actually pretty simple once you know what to look for.
 Your skin tone is your best guide to finding a shade that complements your complexion beautifully, giving you that perfectly sculpted pout without any harsh lines.
 Let’s break it down so you can find your perfect match.

-For Fair to Light Skin
+The Best Brown Liners for Fair to Light Skin

 If you have fair or light skin, you’ll want to avoid browns that are too dark or stark, as they can create a contrast that looks unnatural.
 Instead, look for softer browns with delicate undertones.
 Think light taupes, soft caramels, and peachy or rosy browns.
 These shades provide just enough depth to define your lip shape without overpowering your complexion.
 A liner like our Nude Envie Lip Liner in Timeless offers a beautiful, soft definition that enhances your lips in the most natural way.
 The key is to create a gentle shadow that adds dimension, not just a dark line.

-For Medium to Olive Skin
+The Best Brown Liners for Medium to Olive Skin

 Medium and olive skin tones have a natural warmth that pairs beautifully with richer, warmer brown shades.
 You can confidently wear colors that might wash out fairer complexions.
 Look for lip liners in shades of cinnamon, golden caramel, or even a medium chocolate brown.
 These warm hues will complement your skin’s golden or olive undertones, creating a harmonious and defined look.
 They add a gorgeous depth that makes your lips appear fuller and more sculpted.
 Try pairing a warm brown liner with one of our creamy lipsticks for a seamless, blended finish.

-For Deep to Dark Skin
+The Best Brown Liners for Deep to Dark Skin

 For those with deep or dark skin tones, bold and rich browns are your best friends.
 Don’t be afraid to go for deep, saturated shades like espresso, rich mocha, or browns with a hint of burgundy.
 These colors will stand out beautifully against your skin, creating a stunning and defined lip contour without ever looking ashy.
 A deep brown liner provides the perfect base for a variety of lip looks, from a simple gloss to a full-coverage lipstick.
 These shades create a sculpted effect that highlights your natural lip shape with elegance and impact.